Permian–Triassic extinction event: Siberian Traps

 Venting of coal-derived methane was accompanied by explosive combustion of coal and discharge of coal-fly ash.
 A 2011 study led by Stephen E. Grasby reported evidence that volcanism caused massive coal beds to ignite, possibly releasing more than 3 trillion tons of carbon.
 They found ash deposits in deep rock layers near what is now the Buchanan Lake Formation: "coal ash dispersed by the explosive Siberian Trap eruption would be expected to have an associated release of toxic elements in impacted water bodies where fly ash slurries developed. ...
 Mafic megascale eruptions are long-lived events that would allow significant build-up of global ash clouds."
 Grasby said, "In addition to these volcanoes causing fires through coal, the ash it spewed was highly toxic and was released in the land and water, potentially contributing to the worst extinction event in Earth history."
 However, some researchers propose that these supposed fly ashes were actually the result of wildfires not related to massive coal combustion by intrusive magmatism.
 A 2013 study led by Q.Y.
 Yang reported that the total amounts of important volatiles emitted from the Siberian Traps consisted of 8.5 × ×10^7 Tg CO_{2}, 4.4 × ×10^6 Tg CO, 7.0 × ×10^6 Tg H_{2}S, and 6.8 × ×10^7 Tg SO_{2}.

-The sill-dominated emplacement of the Siberian Traps prolonged their warming effects; whereas extrusive volcanism generates an abundance of subaerial basalts that efficiently sequester carbon dioxide via the silicate weathering process, underground sills cannot sequester atmospheric carbon dioxide and mitigate global warming.
+The sill-dominated emplacement of the Siberian Traps prolonged their warming effects, whereas extrusive volcanism generates an abundance of subaerial basalts that efficiently sequester carbon dioxide via the silicate weathering process; underground sills cannot sequester atmospheric carbon dioxide or mitigate global warming.
 Additionally, enhanced reverse weathering and depletion of siliceous carbon sinks enabled extreme warmth to persist for much longer than expected if the excess carbon dioxide was sequestered by silicate rock.

 The reduction in marine primary productivity diminished emissions of dimethyl sulphate and dimethylsulphoniopropionate, enhancing warming.
 Also, the decline in biological silicate deposition resulting from the mass extinction of siliceous organisms acted as a positive feedback loop wherein mass death of marine life exacerbated and prolonged extreme hothouse conditions by depleting yet another siliceous carbon sink.